joonsu0109gh/VPOcc/README.md

-# VPOcc
+# VPOcc: Exploiting Vanishing Point for Monocular 3D Semantic Occupancy Prediction

-VPOcc: Exploiting Vanishing Point for Monocular 3D Semantic Occupancy Prediction
+- Code will be released soon.